gincoat/gincoat.github.io/docs/handlers.md

 }
 ```

-### How to organize the handlers
+### Organizing handlers
 The best way to organize handlers is to think of them like `controller's actions` in `MVC`.
-You can simply group all handlers of the same resource in one file.
+You can simply group all handlers of the same resource in one file and prefix the name of the handler with the name of the resource like: `CreateUsers`, `ListUsers` and so on.
 here is an example:
-Imaging we are creating an app for handling `todos`, in this app we have `users` and the `users` have `todos` here is how we can organize the handlers of both the `users` and the `todos`
+Imaging we are creating an app for handling `todos`, in this app we have `users` and `todos` here is how we can organize the handlers of both the `users` and the `todos`

-1- The handlers of users
+1- The handlers of `users` related requests goes to the file `handlers/users.go`
 ```go title="#file: handlers/users.go"
 package handlers